1.9. Basic Abilities

 Sneak Attack

-Trigger: The target uses Movement or starts an Ability while in range of your Melee Attack or Ranged Attack
+Trigger: A creature uses Movement or starts an Ability

 Basic Ability or Rogue Upgrades: